MoodMinds/routes-reactive/README.md

 # Asynchronous Reactive implementation of the [Routes](https://github.com/MoodMinds/routes) SPI

-This implementation of the [Routes SPI](https://github.com/MoodMinds/routes) offers support for asynchronous reactive execution through subscription.
-It utilizes [Reactive Streams Publishable](https://github.com/MoodMinds/reactive-streams-publishable) for its implementation.
+This implementation of the [Routes SPI](https://github.com/MoodMinds/routes) offers support for asynchronous reactive execution through subscription and utilizes [Reactive Streams Publishable](https://github.com/MoodMinds/reactive-streams-publishable) for this.
 You can employ it as a foundational base to extend the [Routes SPI](https://github.com/MoodMinds/routes) or as a client library for your code.
 This is particularly beneficial when complex logic definitions demand enhanced readability, surpassing what Project Reactor can provide.

 ## Understanding the Core